mhatout/project-ld/README.md

 # project-ld
-Web Application to store and filter operation in Lucky Dolphin Transit warehouse Frontend Frameworks used in this application : { jquery, Bootstrap, Semantic UI }
+Web Application to store and filter operation in Lucky Dolphin Transit warehouse <br />
+Frontend Frameworks used in this application : { jquery, Bootstrap, Semantic UI }
 Node.js Packages used in this application : {
     "body-parser": "^1.18.2",